 Use this Crew Manifest for Expedition Mini Missions at the Houston Museum of Natural Science.
-Each student will become a crew member of one of the teams in the Expedition Learning Center.
+Each student will become a crew member of one of the teams listed below.
+The team names in red are essential; assign these first.
 Use the Team Assignments chart for the best team setup.
 Review the Team Descriptions with your students prior to filling out the Team Application and Crew Manifest.